rspeer/python-ftfy/docs/accuracy.rst

 - 12 of them incompletely or incorrectly restored the text, when a sufficiently advanced heuristic might have been able to fully recover the text.
 - 8 of them represented text that had lost too much information to be fixed.
-- None of them changed correct text to incorrect text (these would be false positives).
+- None of those 1000 changed correct text to incorrect text (these would be false positives).

 In all the data we've sampled, including from previous versions of ftfy, there are only two false positives that remain that we know of::